SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 heterologous and homologous just mean "same" and "different" as they're used here.

 Obviously, this was a government-run trial at the NIH/NIAID, since we can never expect private companies to do trials with their competitors' vaccines!
-(In fact, during the J&amp;J presentation, according to Helen Branswell, J Van Hoof of J&amp;J appeared to try to _block consideration of heterologous boosts_, asserting without proof that their safety had not been proven as often as J&amp;J boosted with J&amp;J had.
-Apparently he was unaware of the safety study being presented _this very afternoon?!_)
+In fact, during the J&amp;J presentation, according to Helen Branswell, J Van Hoof of J&amp;J appeared to try to _block consideration of heterologous boosts_, asserting without proof that their safety had not been proven as much as J&amp;J boosted with J&amp;J had been.
+Was he unaware of the safety study being presented _this very afternoon?!_

 <img src="{{ site.baseurl }}/images/2021-10-15-fda-covid-boosters-jnj-mixmatch-nih-1.jpg" width="400" height="224" alt="NIH: All 9 possible pairwise combinations and orderings of 3 vaccines" title="NIH: All 9 possible pairwise combinations and orderings of 3 vaccines" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 This study used all 3 vaccines in combination with each other, in both orders in a 2-dose